hbkworld/streaming-spec/complex_types.md

 - The delta is mandatory.
 - The absolute time always belongs to the next following value
-- The device might deliver the absolute time before delivering the first value point.
+- The device MUST deliver the absolute time before delivering the first value point.
-- If the device does not possess a clock, there might be no absolute time at all.
-Time stamp will start with 0 on startup.
-- The device might deliver the absolute time whenever its clock is being set (resynchronization).
+- The device MUST deliver the absolute time whenever its clock is being set (resynchronization).
 A new `start` would be send.
-- It might deliver a new absolute time after a pause or any other abberation in the equidistant time.
+- It MAY deliver a new absolute time after a pause or any other abberation in the equidistant time.
 A new `start` would be send.

 ~~~~ {.javascript}